 The F5 Maquette Alberta Trailblazers Tour will introduce Albertans to these provincial heroes, and inspire the next generation of trailblazers to be leaders and nation builders!
 Bring others with you to learn more about the Famous 5, discuss equality issues in your community and find inspiration in the stories of these remarkable achievers!

-This tour is made possible with the support of the Alberta Government, Dept. of Arts, Culture & Status of Women.
+This tour is made possible with the support of the Government of Alberta, Dept. of Arts, Culture & Status of Women and the Werklund Foundation.

 We are also looking for additional funders!
 Please contact us HERE.